Daddoon/BlazorMobile/README.md

 Then, you just need to deploy your application to your phone, and launch it in order to allow external source to connect to it.
 You may just launch it on the device, and only debug Blazor from your PC, or you may also launch it with the Xamarin debugger, in order to test Xamarin code during Blazor session.

-If you want to debug both Blazor side and Xamarin side, i suggest to open two Visual Studio instances, one for launching debug on the Xamarin project on your device, and the other instance for debugging the Blazor application.
+If you want to debug both Blazor side and Xamarin side you may:

+- Open two Visual Studio instances, one for launching debug on the Xamarin project on your device, and the other instance for debugging the Blazor application.
+- Use only one Visual Studio instance, and set your solution in multiple-project debugging mode.

 The Blazor application will be launched from your PC, and it will try to connect to the remote application instance.

 Values from Xamarin context will be returned, and your code will behave as launched within the device.

-**NOTE:** You **need** to add the **?mode=server** URI parameters on your PC when debugging your Blazor app in order to debug from the NET Core version.
+**NOTE:** You need to register **server_index.html** instead of **index.html** on your Blazor.Server project in **Startup.cs** in order to debug from the NET Core version.

+The **server_index.html** file is automatically generated by **BlazorMobile.Build**, in order to have a synced copy of your Blazor application index.html, **replacing blazor.webassembly.js to blazor.server.js**.
-Default **BlazorMobile.Sample.Blazor.Server** project should listen on http://localhost:5080/.
+The server project should listen on http://localhost:5080/ by default.

-When the server console will show up during your debugging session, you need to open a tab in your favorite browser and browse http://localhost:5080/?mode=server url, in order to connect and debug your Blazor NET Core application.
+When the server console will show up during your debugging session, you need to open a tab in your favorite browser and browse http://localhost:5080/ url, in order to connect and debug your Blazor .NET Core application.

-If you omit the mode=server argument, the Blazor application will be launched as the WASM one.

-Of course you can change this behavior by your own logic, just take a look at **index.html** on how the Blazor javascript file is loaded.

 ## Android Build size optimization